TMT22/HumanOLAT/DATASHEET.md

 20. **If the dataset is a sample from a larger set, what was the sampling strategy (e.g., deterministic, probabilistic with specific sampling probabilities)?**

     In this dataset we aim to sample densely the reflectance field of full-body humans.
-We achieve this by collecting 331 OLAT illuminations per capture, one for each LED in our subject.
+We achieve this by collecting 331 OLAT illuminations per capture, one for each LED in our light stage.

 21. **Who was involved in the data collection process (e.g., students, crowdworkers, contractors) and how were they compensated (e.g., how much were crowdworkers paid)?**